RahmaniErfan/distributed-web-crawler/README.md

 *   `requirements.txt`: Lists all Python dependencies.
 *   `scraped_data.db`: SQLite database for storing scraped data (if configured in pipelines).
 *   `CHANGELOG.md`: Documents all notable changes to the project.
+*   `Dockerfile`: Defines the Docker image for the crawler and URL initializer.
+*   `docker-compose.yml`: Orchestrates the multi-container Docker application (Redis, URL initializer, crawler).
+*   `init_redis_urls.sh`: Script to push initial URLs from `start_urls.txt` to Redis.
+*   `start_urls.txt`: Contains the list of initial URLs for the crawler.